Create your own modules in NodeJS

 This module imports the following NPM packages/modules:

-- gray-matter for converting the contents of a markdown file into a JavaScript object (we used the variable name matter to store the 'gray-matter' object)
+- gray-matter for converting the contents and metadata of a markdown file into a JavaScript object (we used the variable name matter to store the 'gray-matter' object)

-- markdown-it for convertint markdown code into HTML code ( we used the variable md to store the markdown-it object)
+- markdown-it for converting markdown code into HTML code ( we used the variable md to store the markdown-it object)

-The module then defines two functions, which we'll add code to soon.
+The module then defines two functions, and we'll add the code for those functions next.

-Finally, the module exports the two functions so that they can be 'imported' and used in other JavaScript files.
+Finally, the module exports the two functions so that they can be 'imported' and used in other JavaScript files within the project.

-Now, update the convertMarkdown() function in the markdown-helpers module to look like this:
+Now, update the convertMarkdown() function to look like this:

 function convertMarkdown(filePath){